dcelasun/extract_property/README.md

 _However, you do not need Composer to use this library._

 This library has no dependencies and should work on older versions of PHP.
-Download the code and include `src/extract_property.php` in your project, and all should work fine.
+Download the code and include `src/extract_property.php` in your project, and everything should work fine.